 We’re being presented by the Phillips Center for the Performing Arts to perform 2 shows on October 11: a student matinee and an open-to-the-public evening program.
 The week prior to the shows, we will be holding masterclasses on campus open to UF students and the Gainesville community.

 BLM starts their 2nd year as Dance Company-in-Residence at the Performing Institute of Minnesota

-Formerly Main Street for the Performing Arts, The Performing Institute of Minnesota (PIM) opened the new doors of its arts high school and performance center in Eden Prairie, MN in August 2017.
+Formerly Main Street for the Performing Arts, The Performing Institute of Minnesota (PiM) opened their new doors of its arts high school and performance center in Eden Prairie, MN in August 2017.
 One of its first steps was to invite BLM in as its first ever dance company-in-residence!
-BLM will conduct numerous activities at PIM through next summer, including a spring performance and bodystorming workshops for the entire student body.
+BLM has conducted numerous activities at PiM, including a spring performance, bodystorming workshops, choreographic collaborations, an exclusive matinee and mock auditions.

-Its hard to believe but BLM's pioneering collaboration with biomedical engineer David Odde will enter its ninth year in 2018.
+It’s hard to believe but BLM's pioneering collaboration with biomedical engineer David Odde will enter it’s tenth year in 2019.
 The project is now funded in part by the National Cancer Institute and continues to offer bodystorming workshops in various venues from high schools to the MN State Fair.
 We continue to explore new ways for scientists and artists to conduct substantive research together.